-Yes, patients with comorbid disease including diabetes, HIV, CKD, cancer, post transplants, cardiac disorders as well as chronic lung diseases can get the vaccine.
+Yes, patients with comorbid diseases including diabetes, HIV, CKD, cancer, post transplants, cardiac disorders as well as chronic lung diseases can get the vaccine.

 There is limited data on the duration of protection; studies are underway to establish the same.

 With the vaccine available, it’s a relief that we are moving towards a lasting solution to COVID.
+Visit an infectious Disease treatment hospital in Delhi for the treatment.
 The vaccines are adequately checked for safety and efﬁcacy before they are approved for public use.
 Hence with minor acceptable adverse events, it is recommended to get vaccinated at the earliest.

-To know more about covid vaccination in Bangalore or elderly covid vaccination in Bangalore, contact Manipal Hospitals, Old Airport Raod, Bangalore.
+To know more about covid vaccination in Delhi or elderly covid vaccination in Delhi, contact Manipal Hospitals, Dwarka, Delhi.

 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered…

 A bone marrow transplant also called stem cell transplant is a procedure that infuses…